Project-Books/book-project/CONTRIBUTING.md

 ## Open-ended discussions

-Open-ended discussions are best made over our public #book-project channel on our [Slack workspace](https://join.slack.com/t/teambookproject/shared_invite/zt-h6vx3n8l-KN8QnO50r7QWZHgHFnFdPw).
+Open-ended discussions are best made over our public #help channel on our [Slack workspace](https://join.slack.com/t/teambookproject/shared_invite/zt-h6vx3n8l-KN8QnO50r7QWZHgHFnFdPw).
 Unless specified otherwise, this applies when you're not assigned to the issue at hand.

 Examples of when to take a discussion over to Slack
 - If you disagree with an issue (e.g. if you don't think it's needed or there is a better way of doing something)